Catholic Citizenship Essay Contest

 This contest encourages today’s youth to be more connected to their community and their faith.
 The goal of this program is to involve young Catholics in civic discourse and instill in them religious and life-affirming values.
 The essay should be approximately 500-750 words on a specific subject, changing every other year.
 Entrants will be judged on grammar, style, and how clearly they present the theme – which should showcase creativity, imagination and overall development of the topic.

-In previous years, Council 12708 has decided to limit participation in this contest to 8th graders.
+Council 12708 has decided to limit participation in this contest to 8th graders at Ss Simon and Jude Cathedral School.

 Essays must reflect the assigned theme and be the student’s original work.